pygy/strung.lua/README.md

-#strong.lua
+#strung.lua

 a rewrite of the Lua string pattern matching functions in Lua + FFI, for LuaJIT.

-`strong.find`, `strong.match`, and `strong.gmatch` are currently implmented according to the Lua manual.
+`strung.find`, `strung.match`, and `strung.gmatch` are currently implmented according to the Lua manual.

-`strong.gsub` is yet to be written.
+`strung.gsub` is yet to be written.

-For the null byte in patterns, `strong` suports both `"%z"`, like Lua 5.1 and `"\0"`, like Lua 5.2.
+For the null byte in patterns, `strung` suports both `"%z"`, like Lua 5.1 and `"\0"`, like Lua 5.2.
 You can capture up to 200 values, if that's your thing.

 ----